-This means Fresno State will not release any information to parents or other third party people regarding student academic records without a student's consent.
-Students can now authorize certain records to be released via your student center!
-For more information, please contact the Office of the University Registrar at 559.278.4743 or visit our website. (http://fresnostate.edu/studentaffairs/registrar/student-records/authorizationtorelease.html)
+This means Fresno State will not release any information to parents regarding their student's academic record without a student's written consent.
+There is a form available for students to fill out in order to grant such permission.
+For more information, please contact the Office of the University Registrar at 559.278.4743 or visit our website: fresnostate.edu/studentaffairs/ registrar/student-records/ferpa.html.